James Merriman (politician): Early years

 He was born at Parramatta to George and Mary Merriman.
 His parents died while he was very young and he and his sister Mary were raised by guardians.
 By 1828 they were lodging with Sydney merchant Joseph Raphael and his wife.

-He was indentured as a cooper, and later served on whaling vessels for four years.
-In 1843 he married Anne Thompson, with whom he had five children, one of whom, George Merriman (1845–1893), would later serve as a politician, representing West Sydney in the Legislative Assembly from 1882 to 1889.
+He was indentured as a cooper in the 1830s.
+He later served as a cooper in charge of the oil casks on whaling vessels for four years.

+In 1843, he married Anne Thompson, with whom he had five children.
+One of them was, George Merriman (1845–1893), who would later serve as a politician, representing West Sydney in the Legislative Assembly from 1882 to 1889.

+James’ first venture into business seems to have been as a grocer in York St, Sydney.
+However he closed the store and sold his stock in trade in October 1843.
+A month later he was declared insolvent owing £21/9/6.

 He was trading to the Pacific Islands by 1844.

 Publican

 In July 1847 he applied for the license of the Whalers' Arms public house, Windmill Street, Miller's Point; one of three pubs with that name in Sydney at the time.
 He remained the licensee till September 1855.
 In 1856 he applied for the licence to the Grafton Hotel, 26 Kent Street, Sydney.
 He had left that hotel by 1862 and moved on to another pub in Millers Point, the Gladstone Hotel.
 That one he left in January 1863.

-As the 1850s went his commercial interests began to shift to maritime activities and shipping.
+As the 1850s went on, his commercial interests began to shift to maritime activities and shipping.

 Shipowner

-From about 1850 he was a shipping agent for vessels trading between Sydney, the Pacific Islands and New Zealand.
-He was also the owner of a number of ships.
+He was the owner, or part-owner, of at least 36 vessels between 1850 and 1875.
+Six of these vessels were used as whalers and made 19 voyages in that trade between 1852 and 1874.

+From about 1850, Merriman was shipping goods to New Zealand and the Pacific Islands.

 In 1872 his vessel the barque James Merriman was lost at sea while engaged in the pearl shell fishery in Torres Strait.